chilearningcode/SQL-Explore-Ecommerce-Dataset/README.md

 | 7 | google.com | 368 | 183 | 49.728 |
 | 8 | ... |

 Google drives the highest traffic but also high on bounce rate.
-YouTube and Facebook have the highest bounce rate (>60), while (direct) traffic shows better engagement (<40).
+YouTube and Facebook have the highest bounce rate (>60), while (direct) traffic shows better engagement (<40). <br>
 Consider focusing on sources with lower bounce rates.

 #### Query 3: Revenue by traffic source by week, by month in June 2017